lokireturns/lokireturns.github.io/_posts/2025-11-21-delta-table-atomicity.md

 - `Add: file_B.parquet` ← The new one with modified data

 Therefore, if there's a crash (typically some network error), either the JSON entry exists or it doesn't.
 Even if the new Parquet files exist, they are logically invisible (orphaned) to the compute engine.
 Thus, the sequence is opposite to traditional databases: we write the Parquet files first, and only then write our JSON log.

+When we write to a single file such storage systems the write is guaranteed to be atomic.
+This is crucial as we will see later when we discuss [isolation](#) in delta lakes.

 ```
 [Delta Lake Commit Sequence]